 Laura has been our Office Manager for the Victim Service Center since 2002 and has over 20 years of professional experience in office administration.
 She is responsible for day-to-day office management and sexual assault program support which includes working with the advocacy, therapy and SANE staff in Orange County and Osceola County.
 She manages, coordinates and provides the front office and the Agency support functions to ensure effective and efficient operations in order to support the mission of the Victim Service Center of Central Florida.

-Rhonda has been part of the VSC team for seven years.
+Rhonda has been part of the VSC team for eight years.
 She has three graduate degrees, a Master of Human Services from Capella University, an MBA and Master in Administration of Justice and Security from the University of Phoenix.
 Rhonda has over 25 years of experience in criminal/military justice.
 She served in the U.S. Navy for 20 years.
 After retiring from the Navy, Rhonda worked as the Director of a Residential Re-entry Center for inmates transitioning from federal prisons.
 Rhonda’s goal is to engage the entire community in activities that prevent sexual assault and crime.

 Orialis- Crime Victim Crisis Counselor (Bilingual)